 How to Apply

-Applications are evaluated in the order in which they are received.
 Because we strive to make the best possible match between the service dog and the client, placement schedules will vary.
 Making the best matches means we must evaluate and compare the temperament, motivations and strengths of the dog with the lifestyle, personality, and assistance needs of the recipient.
 Therefore, we may not always adhere to strict first come-first serve policy.
 Wait time to be paired with a service dog is based on the needs of the client and the availability of the right dog to fit those needs.

 If you are considering applying for a service dog, please read through the different types of dogs that are available to determine what type of service dog best fits your needs.
-ICAN dogs serve clients within a 250-mile radius of Indianapolis, however, our priority placements are with individuals and facilities in Indiana.

 What happens after I send my application into ICAN?